-The Graduate Assistantship requires 15 hours of work per week during the fall and spring semesters when classes are in session.
-In return, students receive tuition and fee vouchers for two Continuing Education Graduate Classes (held during the evening, Saturdays, or online) and a $2,500 stipend per semester.
-Graduate assistants will work on specific projects for faculty, administrators or staff from across the campus; awards may be given outside the applicant’s academic discipline.
+The Graduate Assistantship requires a 15 hour/week commitment during the fall and spring semesters when classes are in session.
+In return, students receive tuition and fee vouchers for up to two Continuing Education Graduate Classes (held during the evening, Saturdays, or online) per semester and a $2,500 stipend per semester (see Award info below for further clarification).
+Graduate assistants are assigned specific projects from faculty, administrators or staff from across the campus; awards may be given outside the applicant’s academic discipline.
 The assistantship is designed to last the entire academic year (fall and spring semester) pending a mid-year review by the sponsor.
 There will also be a year-end evaluation.

 Students who wish to apply for an assistantship must submit a:

 - Current resume/curriculum vitae